The importance of sleep

 ADHD (Attention Deficit Hyperactivity Disorder) is a neurodevelopmental condition with increasing prevalence affecting around 7-8% of children.
 It often continues into adulthood.
-Roughly two thirds of children with diagnosed ADHD use medication for their condition.
+Roughly two thirds of children diagnosed with ADHD use medication for their condition.

 Research has shown circadian rhythm disruption in adult ADHD with delayed sleep onset, phase delay of dim light melatonin onset (DLMO) and an association with evening chronotype.
 A circadian phase disturbance contributes to both subjective and objective dysfunction in adult ADHD.

 Insomnia amongst adults and children with ADHD is common, which is directly related to a disturbed circadian rhythm.
-About half of children suffering from insomnia receiving melatonin also use ADHD medication.
+About half of the children suffering from insomnia receiving melatonin also use ADHD medication.
 An increase in prescription of melatonin has been reported.